TimChinye/SAD-Complaint-Management-System/task_1_design/adrs/008-authentication-mechanism.md

 ## Considered Options

 ### Option 1: Stateless JSON Web Tokens (JWTs)
 A user logs in with their credentials.
-The Auth Service validates them and issues a JWT, which is a cryptographically signed JSON object containing user information (e.g., `user_id`, `role`, `tenant_id`).
+The Auth Service validates them and issues a JWT, which is a cryptographically signed JSON object containing user information (e.g; `user_id`, `role`, `tenant_id`).
 The client sends this JWT in the `Authorization` header of every API request.
 Each microservice holds the public key to verify the JWT's signature and trusts the data within it.

 *   **Pros**:
     *   **Stateless and Scalable:** Perfectly aligns with microservice principles.